Ordered before 4:00 PM = delivered the next business day

 Reading time: 10 minutes

-In addition to the active substances, the label of nutritional supplements often also contains other information. ingredients against.
-These are excipients that are important for the quality and shelf life of the product.
-In this blog we will tell you all the ins and outs about these excipients in supplements.
+In addition to the active ingredients, you will often find other information on the label of nutritional supplements ingredients.
+These are excipients that are important for the quality of the product and for its proper production.
+In this blog post, we'll tell you all the ins and outs of these excipients in supplements.

 What are excipients in supplements?

-Dietary supplements come in all shapes and sizes, such as tablets, capsules, drops and softgels .
-In addition to active ingredients, these supplements often also contain excipients.
+Dietary supplements come in all shapes and sizes, such as tablets, capsules, drops , and softgels .
+Besides active ingredients, these supplements often also contain excipients.

 But what exactly are excipients in supplements?

-By additives we mean substances such as fillers, binders and anti-caking agents that are added to the product because of certain properties.
+By excipients we mean substances such as fillers, binders and anti-caking agents that are added to the product because of certain properties.

 The amount of excipients varies per supplement.
-For example, tablets often contain more excipients than capsules, and excipients are sometimes completely absent in supplements in powder or liquid form.
+For example, tablets often contain more excipients than capsules, and sometimes powder or liquid supplements lack excipients altogether.

 The functions of excipients